Hermann-Lietz School - Haubinda

 Jazz & Improvisation

-Jazz has always been a space for me to explore freedom, creativity, and collaboration.
-Growing up, I was surrounded mainly by classical music, pop, and blues, and only discovered jazz as a student in Salzburg.
-A friend introduced me to the Real Book and invited me to a jam session — my first glimpse into the language of jazz.
-Soon after, I was on stage at the renowned Podium Jazz Club in Salzburg, where international musicians gathered.
+Soon after, I found myself on stage at the renowned Podium Jazz Club in Salzburg, where international musicians gathered.
 The saxophonist Alan Praskin called me up to play, and when I stumbled, he challenged me in front of the audience.
 It was a hard lesson, but it pushed me to dive deeper into chord progressions, scales, and the structure of jazz.
 Within months I was back on stage, more prepared, and over the years Alan and I remained in touch as friends.
 That early experience taught me something I also bring into the classroom: learning often comes through mistakes, and resilience is part of becoming a musician.

 A common misconception is that jazz is simply about reproducing old styles.
-In reality, jazz means stepping on stage with musicians you may never have met before, sharing a common ground in the standard repertoire, and within the roadmap of chords, key, and melody, creating something entirely new in the moment.
+In reality, jazz means stepping on stage with musicians you may never have met before, sharing a common ground in the standard repertoire, and within the framework of chords, key, and melody, creating something entirely new in the moment.
 This is very different from a cover band, where the audience expects the original sound to be recreated faithfully.
 In jazz, creativity, dialogue, and risk are at the essence of the music.

 Rock, Pop & Bands